 Select Page

-“You seemed so nice when we talked, I just figured you wouldn’t mind,” said Allan with more than a hint of exasperation in his voice.
+“You seemed so nice when we talked.
+You being kind and all, I just figured you wouldn’t mind,” said Allan with more than a hint of exasperation in his voice.

 “Really!?
 You really figured I wouldn’t care you presented my idea to the boss as your own just because I was nice when we spoke?” exclaimed Bea.
 “What were you thinking?”